Wow. The smell of of breast milk can have a powerful calming effect on a newborn undergoing a painful procedure.

 BREAST MILK AND THE INFANT MICROBIOME - FULL COURSE

-If you want to learn the difference between secretors and non-secretors, do consider the full-length course!
+If you want to learn the difference between secretors and non-secretors, do consider the full-length course - one of the courses offered by our own microbiome academy, Microbiome Courses!

 Learn from 7 top lactation scientists about the components of breast milk, an explanation of human milk oligosaccharides and how they impact the infant immune system, other body systems including possibly brain development.
 Plus the course explores breast milk, expressed milk, donor milk and the impact of infant formula.